qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 position.
 To delete a guide move it off the canvas.
 If you need to disable the snap on the fly, hold :kbd:`Ctrl` while moving the mouse.

-You can choose multiple items with the |mActionSelect| :sup:`Select/Move item` button.
+You can choose multiple items with the |select| :sup:`Select/Move item` button.
 Just hold the :kbd:`Shift` button and click on all the items you need.
 You can then resize/move this group like a single item.